\\\ Rabbit Fleas

 What should I do?
 If you’re a new pet owner then it is best to get this checked immediately by a veterinarian.

 They will establish if they are just fleas, or other insects, by doing a physical examination by flea combing and analyse what other parasites are present such as skin mites.
-They will want to determine whether your pet is suffering from other allergic reactions and whether ear mites are present.
+They will want to determine whether your pet rabbit is suffering from other allergic reactions and whether ear mites are present.

-Young rabbits, in particular, can suffer from anaemia, partly caused by the fleas sucking of blood, and vets will organise routine blood tests for analysis.
+Young pet rabbits, in particular, can suffer from anaemia, partly caused by the fleas sucking of blood, and vets will organise routine blood tests for analysis.

 As usual, always read the information on the packet carefully before using.

-Should I use a rabbit flea collar?
+Should I use a pet rabbit flea collar?
 Avoid buying rabbit flea collars as these are unsafe, can cause the rabbit accidents and the collar can cause reactions with the skin, going as far as causing burns.

-If I have a rabbit with fleas should I treat my other pets?
+If I have a pet rabbit with fleas should I treat my other pets?
 Yes, it’s important to flea your pets regularly and at the same time, but using treatments specially prepared for a cat or dog.

-How often do I need to flea my rabbit?
+How often do I need to flea my pet rabbit?
 If you have a pet household, then it is likely that you are fleeing those pets possibly monthly already, so it’s advisable to make sure your rabbit is treated at the same time.
 The treatments you use can vary the time that those companies suggest between treatments from a month to sometimes up to three month’s, so it’s always important to read carefully the instructions before commencing treatments.

-Does my rabbit insurance pay for treatments?
+Does my pet rabbit insurance pay for treatments?
 The answer most certainly is ‘no.’ Insurance companies expect their customers to keep up routine treatments with all their pets.
 Check your policy if in doubt.

-You may like to read more –
+- You may like to read our posts about

 \\\ Copyright © Pet Check UK Pet Check Blog 2020-2021 Design Horizon